English

 Law School Admission Test (LSAT)

 The LSAT provides a standard measure of acquired reading and reasoning skills that law schools can use in assessing applicants.
-It is a standardized test required for admission to over 220 Law School Admission Council (LSAC) member law schools located in Canada, the U.S. and Australia that is administered in two parts.
-The first part consists of four 35-minute sections of multiple-choice questions.
-There are three different question types:
+It is a standardized test required for admission to over 220 Law School Admission Council (LSAC) member law schools located in Canada, the United States, Australia and a growing number of other countries worldwide.
+The LSAT is administered in two parts.

-1. One reading comprehension section;
+2. One scored reading comprehension section; and

-One section is used to pre-test new test questions and pre-equate new test forms.
-This section is not included in the final LSAT score.
+The last section is used to pre-test new test questions and pre-equate new test forms and is not included in the final LSAT score.
+The score scale for the LSAT is 120 to 180.

-LSAT Writing
+2nd Part: LSAT Argumentative Writing

 The writing sample is not scored but a copy is sent to all law schools to which you apply.
-For more information, visit LSAT Writing.
+For more information, visit LSAT Argumentative Writing.

 Many resources are available to help students prepare for the LSAT.
 These include prepatory tests and LSAT courses, which sometimes only last one or two weekends in length.